unibas-gravis/scalismo-microsite/docs/mdocs/Tutorials/tutorial05.md

 title: Gaussian processes, sampling and marginalization
 ---

-In this tutorial we will experiment with sampling and marginalization of Gaussian processes.
-Furthermore, we will learn how to compare the likelihood of instances of our model.
+In this tutorial, we will delve deeper into how Gaussian processes are represented in Scalismo, focusing on the conversion between continuous and discrete representations of the deformation fields.

 ##### Related resources